Courageous-Cypress-SDC/products-service-api/README.md

 ## NGINX - Load Balancer

-This service utilizes a load balancer in a least connections to increase the RPS.
+This service utilizes a load balancer in a least connections configuration to increase throughput.

 ## Load Testing